How can I prevent containers from accessing Amazon EC2 instance metadata in Amazon ECS?

 Short description

-If you run containers in an Amazon EC2 instance, it's a best practice for security reasons to avoid allowing your applications to assume an instance role.
+If you run containers in an Amazon EC2 instance, then it's a best practice to block applications so that they can't assume an instance role.

 Amazon ECS provides the following networking modes to run a task with external connectivity:

-• The awsvpc mode.
-The task allocates an elastic network interface, and all the containers share the same networking namespace.
+• The awsvpc mode: The task allocates an elastic network interface.
+In this setup, all the containers share the same networking namespace.

-Note: It's not possible to prevent access with the host networking mode, because the Amazon ECS agent runs on the host networking namespace and requires access to it.
+Note: The Amazon ECS agent runs on the host networking namespace and requires access to it.
+You can't prevent access with the host networking mode.

 Resolution

-For tasks using the awsvpc networking mode, add the following parameter to the Amazon ECS configuration file /etc/ecs/ecs.config:
+For tasks that use the awsvpc networking mode, add the following parameter to the Amazon ECS configuration file /etc/ecs/ecs.config:

 ECS_AWSVPC_BLOCK_IMDS=true

-For tasks using the bridge networking mode, use iptables to block the network traffic from the docker0 bridge.
+For tasks that use the bridge networking mode, use iptables to block the network traffic from the docker0 bridge.

-Note: If you choose Amazon EC2 instance user data, the following configuration must be written before the Docker daemon starts.
-The cloud-boothook user data format executes earlier in the boot process than most services.
+Note: If you choose Amazon EC2 instance user data, you must write the configuration before the Docker daemon starts.
+The cloud-boothook user data format runs earlier in the boot process than most services.

-To include this configuration with your existing user data, use the MIME multi part archive.
+To include this configuration with your existing user data, use the MIME multi part archive on the cloud-init website.
 See the following example:

 --==BOUNDARY==